 While every family person has a different financial situation and circumstance, if deciding whether to gift your money earlier or later, here are some questions to ask yourself.

 Some of your children may prefer to wait for their inheritance, while others could benefit greatly from having the assets today.
-The most effective approach to giving may vary widely from one family to the next, with different individuals having different needs.
-If you can do so, having an open conversation with your children can help avoid longer term resentment or rifts.
+Before making that decision, make sure to communicate with your family members to make sure everyone is comfortable with the situation at hand.
 We recently recorded a podcast episode with David Pearl discussing money and financial traditions, explaining how to pass down money values and concepts.
-While the decision should be yours, getting input will clarify expectations and give you insight into the impact of your giving on your children.